itsakettle/itsakettle.github.io/_posts/2023-11-08-3-precision_vs_specificity.md

 ## When to use Specificity
 * Imagine it's your wedding and you ask all guests to test for Covid beforehand.
 If they get a positive result you ask them not to attend.

-* The cost of treatment is large for testee they miss out on wedding.
-It's also could be large for the tester if they lose a lot of guests but if they just lose a few then it's not so bad.
+* The cost of treatment is large for a testee since they miss out on wedding.
+It also could be large for the tester if they lose a lot of guests but if they just lose a few then it's not so bad.

-* Say there are 100 guests.
+* Say there are 100 guests, 10 guests have positive results, there are no False Negatives and 5 guests are False positives.

-* Specificity is more important here because we want to know what proportion of guests who don't have Covid who we are excluded from the wedding.
-What % of guests will unnecessarily experience this cost?
+* Precison tells us that 50% of the guests we excluded (5/10) from the wedding were excluded unnecessarily.

-* From the testers point of the cost relates to missing guests from the wedding.
-What % of this cost was needless.
+* Specificity tells us 94.7% of truly negative guests (90/95) were unimpacted by the policy which means that 5.3% were impacted.

-* imagine 10 guests hae positive results.
-There are no False Negatives.
-5 guests are False positives.
-5/95 guests were impacted unnecessarily Specificity.
-50% of the guests we excluded fromt the wedding were excluded unnecessarily Precision.
+* Losing a few guests from a wedding is standard so while 50% Precision looks big, the cost to the tester is actually low.
+So Precision is less important.

-* Now imagine that we don't mind about losing 10 guests and the cost to us is much less important.
-Then Specificity is the measure we are interested in.
-The cost to the testee is much more than the tester.
+* On the other hand missing out on the wedding is a bigger deal for the excluded guests who were False Positives.
+So Specificity is the better metric to use in this case.

 ## What about Recall and Sensitivity?

 * When evaluating a test:

   - Precision is often paired with Recall e.g. Precision Recall curves.

   - Specificity is often paired with Sensitivity e.g. Receiving Operating Characteristic (ROC) curves.